Add complete, 24/7 vet care

 The clear, bright gaze of a cat can be one of a pet parent’s greatest joys.
 But what happens when those bright eyes become swollen, red, or runny?

 There are lots of reasons why cats’ eyes get swollen.
 Most of the time, the problem is easy to treat and the cat can start feeling better quickly.
-Still, it’s important for pet parents to recognize more serious warning signs.
+Still, it’s important for pet parents to recognize more serious warning signs and consult with veterinary support about over the counter or prescription eye medications for cats.

 Most of the time, cats’ eyes get swollen because of a viral infection.
 One common scenario is conjunctivitis, which most people know as pink eye.
 (Yes, cats get it too.)
 Pink Eye causes the eye’s lining to swell up, leading to redness, inflammation, itching, and discharge.